DShield-ISC/dshield/README.md

 DShield Raspberry Pi Sensor

 This is a set of scripts to setup a Raspberry Pi as a DShield Sensor.

 The current version is only tested on Raspbian, not on other distros, sorry.
-If other distros wanted, someone has to check and update the script.
+If other distros wanted, someone has to check and update the installation script.

 In order to use the Raspberry Pi, you will need to first prepare it: